ratatui/ratatui/BREAKING-CHANGES.md

 This is a quick summary of the sections below:

 - [v0.30.0 Unreleased](#v0300-unreleased)
+  - `Flex::SpaceAround` now mirrors flexbox: space between items is twice the size of the outer gaps are twice the size of first and last elements
   - `block::Title` no longer exists
   - The `From` impls for backend types are now replaced with more specific traits
   - `FrameExt` trait for `unstable-widget-ref` feature